6 December, 2016

 At the beginning of the new millennium, Luxembourg’s government identified key sectors of the economy for priority development: ICT, biotech, greentech and logistics.
 These sectors are, in fact, inter-linked as they require a state-of-the-art, connected, powerful and secure digital infrastructure.
 The ICT sector also acts as a strong enabler for the other sectors.
 To this end, Luxembourg started in 2005 to make strategic infrastructure investments in connectivity and data centres.
 Now, the country is connected to all major European PoPs through high-bandwidth, high-speed fibre networks and it houses world-class data centers – including certified Tier IV facilities.

 The country also established a regulatory and legislative framework adapted to the unique challenges posed by the digital economy.
 Take data security and privacy, for example, where Luxembourg stands out with regulatory safeguards that ensure the highest level of protection.

-During his presentation, Mr. Fouarge emphasized the importance of the governmental – private sector partnership that is essential in shaping and implementing Luxembourg’s digital strategy.
+During his presentation, Mr. Fouarge emphasised the importance of the governmental – private sector partnership that is essential in shaping and implementing Luxembourg’s digital strategy.
 He highlighted several areas where this cooperation has created significant competitive advantages for Luxembourg:

 Continuing investment, development and expansion of state-of-the-art infrastructure to keep up with the pace of technological innovations.
-For example, all homes in Luxembourg will be connected to the fiber network by 2020 and the mobile 4G network already covers 96% of the country.
+For example, all homes in Luxembourg will be connected to the fibre network by 2020 and the mobile 4G network already covers 96% of the country.

 Concrete action plans with a defined time frame will be implemented by the end of 2017.
 The goal is to raise the reputation of Luxembourg as a “Trusted Hub” that protects public and private stakeholders against cyber-attacks.
-The Cybersecurity Competence Center is a clear step in that direction.
+The Cybersecurity Competence Centre is a clear step in that direction.